investindex/Taxes/README.md

 The most important aspect of tax-efficient investing is to contribute as much as possible to tax-advantaged accounts as early in life as possible.
 The best approach to tax-efficient placement of different funds is debatable, but maximizing the space in your tax-advantaged accounts is undoubtedly good.

 A central component of tax-efficient investing is deferring realized gains.
 We can illustrate this with a simplified example.
 Imagine a risk-free investment that increases in value by 10% every year.
 If we invest $1,000 and hold for 20 years without selling, the value would be [$6,727](https://www.wolframalpha.com/input?i=1000*1.1%5E20).
-Let's say we pay 15% tax on the entire gain, so the final after-tax value is [$5,868](https://www.wolframalpha.com/input?i=.85*%286727-1000%29+%2B+1000).
+Let's say we pay 15% tax on the entire gain, so the final after-tax value is [$5,868](https://www.wolframalpha.com/input?i=6727+-+.15*%286727-1000%29).
 Now imagine an alternate scenario in which we'd like to evenly spread out our taxes.
 We decide to sell at the end of each year, so we're taxed on our 10% gain and invest the remainder.
 Since our gain each year is taxed at 15%, our after-tax annual return is 8.5%.
 The final value after 20 years would be [$5,112](https://www.wolframalpha.com/input?i=1000*1.085%5E20).

 When we volunteered to pay tax every year, our average annual after-tax return was 8.5%.
 When we deferred tax, we were able to increase the average annual return to [9.25%](https://www.wolframalpha.com/input?i=%285868%2F1000%29%5E%281%2F20%29).
 Why such a large difference?
 By declining to realize the gain, we held on to the money we would have paid in tax each year and continued to invest it.
 The $15 that would have been paid in tax the first year was invested for another 19 years before finally handing it over to the IRS.
 Note how small that $15 seems, but how the practice of deferring tax every year resulted in a difference of over $750 on an initial $1,000 investment.

 Distributions include dividends as well as capital gains (CG) distributions from funds.
 For the same reason that selling before you must is inefficient, distributions are inefficient compared to capital gains.
 If the 10% annual gain in our imaginary investment were instead a 10% annual dividend, it would be the same as the scenario in which we sold every year.
 Distributions are an involuntary taxable event that you cannot defer.

-Tax-advantaged accounts are so great because they allow tax on every distribution and realized capital gain to be deferred, potentially for decades.
+__Tax-advantaged accounts are so great because they allow tax on every distribution and realized capital gain to be deferred, potentially for decades.__

 <!-- Avoid, defer, minimize -->

+&nbsp;

 Funds are more tax-efficient if: